I’m still here in beautiful San Diego.

 Start with a front plank position.
-Keep your head, shoulders, hips and feet in good alignment and elbows bent.
-Slightly rotate to one side, and then dip the hip to touch the floor.
+Keep your head, shoulders, hips and feet in proper alignment and elbows bent.
+Rotate to one side slightly, and then dip the hip to touch the floor.
 Go back up to start position and repeat it with the other side.

 Go into a front plank position.
-Keep your head, shoulders, hips and feet in good alignment and elbows bent.
-Slowly lift one arm and reach it forward.
-Hold the position for a few seconds, then go back to plank position.
+Keep your head, shoulders, hips and feet in proper alignment and elbows bent.
+Lift one arm slowly and reach it forward.
+Hold the position for a few seconds, then go back to the plank position.
 Do the same movements with the other arm.
-The Single Arm Plank works on rotation with your core muscles.
+The single-arm plank works on rotation with your core muscles.

 #3 – Walking Planks

 Get into a plank position.
-Maintain good alignment with your head, shoulders, hips and feet with your arms straight.
+Maintain proper alignment with your head, shoulders, hips and feet with your arms straight.
 Keep the abdominal area tight.
-Shuffle (walk without lifting feet) twice to one side.
+Shuffle, or walk without lifting your feet, twice to one side.
 Start walking with your hands and then move with your feet.
 Do the same movements in the other direction.

 #4 – Rocking Plank

 Get into a plank position.
 Maintain good alignment with your head, shoulders, hips and feet with elbows bent.
-Slowly rock your body forward by moving your toes forward and then rock back by moving your toes backward.
+Rock your body forward slowly by moving your toes forward and then rock back by moving your toes backward.

 Give these plank variations a go to keep a healthy back and to prevent back pain and injury.

-If you want to take charge of your back pain and safely get rid of the discomfort, then check out the Fix My Back Pain program here.
+If you want to take charge of your back pain and get rid of the discomfort safely, then check out the Fix My Back Pain program here.

 Rick Kaselj, MS